Pcdejong/Datalogic-Android-Stage/README.md

 # Surelock autostart (5.0)
 When you change the "SurelockRun" parameter to TRUE Surelock will be automaticly started at the end.

+# Wifi network (5.2)
+Added SSID and WPA2key parameters to setup a wifi network.

+# Reboot option (5.2)
+Added Reboot option to auto reboot the terminal at the end of a file. (please be aware with firmware updates) A reboottimeout is set to 10 seconds by default.
+If SurelockRun is set to true this parameter will be auto set to 30 to give Surelock time to start first.

 # Fixed ip adress (4.4)
 With this function it is possible to configure a fixed ip-address (beta function) You need to install DLintents apk first to use this function.
 Please contact support if you don't have this application.